-The Postpartum Mother
+The Postpartum Period

-In this section you will learn about PMADS and the afterbirth changes in a new mother.
+In this section, you will learn about PMADS and the afterbirth changes in a new mother.

-definitions from Postpartum Support International
+Definitions from Postpartum Support International

-Perinatal Mood and Anxiety Disorders: Women of every culture, age, income level and race can develop perinatal mood and anxiety disorders.
+Perinatal Mood and Anxiety Disorders: Women of every culture, age, income level, and race can develop perinatal mood and anxiety disorders.
 Symptoms can appear any time during pregnancy and the first 12 months after childbirth.
 There are effective and well-researched treatment options to help you recover.
-Although the term "postpartum depression" is most often used, there are actually several forms of illness that women may experience.
+Although the term "postpartum depression" is most often used, there are several forms of illness that women may experience.

 Postpartum Anxiety: Approximately 6% of pregnant women and 10% of postpartum women develop anxiety.
 Sometimes they experience anxiety alone, and sometimes they experience it in addition to depression.